Skip to content

 The default-configured username and password combination is allmon3 / password.

-You must delete this and add a new one.
+You must delete this and add a new one:

-• Launch Web Admin Portal (aka Cockpit)
+• Launch Web Admin Portal (aka Cockpit) by going to https://node63001.local:9090

-• Open terminal
+• Open the Terminal

 • Type sudo allmon3-passwd --delete allmon3 to remove the default login